Adapis

+Etymology and Naming

+One etymology suggests that the word is derived from α a, 'without' and δάπις dapis 'carpet', a reference to the assumed texture of its skin as it was considered a pachyderm.
+However, since Pachydermata was first described in the eighteenth century, and 'adapis' was in use as a vernacular name for the hyrax during the sixteenth century, this etymology may be anachronistic.
+The more plausible etymology, which is referenced by Cuvier himself, is that, since he believed that the remains from the Paris region belonged to an extinct genus of pachyderms, he adopted Adapis, a non-scientific name that was "sometimes used for the Hyrax", which he considered related to Adapis.
+Cuvier's source for the informal name was Conrad Gesner, Historiae animalium, I (Zurich, 1551), chapter on rabbits, p.
+395. Gesner himself believed that both adapis and the Aramaic word from which he thought it was derived actually referred to the common rabbit.

 Anatomy

 Adapis is considered a sexually dimorphic primate, in which males are generally larger in size than females; for example, one study found that compared to females, adult males of Adapis are 44%-56% larger in body weight, have 13-16% longer crania, and 13%-19% larger in canines.
 Moreover, males of this genus have relatively broader skulls with more prominent nuchal and sagittal crests.
 Interestingly, the canine dimorphism in Adapis is distinct from the form of canine dimorphism exhibited in Notharctus, another adapiform genus found in the Eocene of North America.
 The fossil crania of Adapis exhibit relatively small orbits which suggests a diurnal activity pattern for the genus.
 They also possess a tall sagittal crest and a strong postorbital constriction of the braincase in order to support massive temporalis muscles that facilitated powerful chewing.
 The dental anatomy of Adapis is characterized by dominant buccal shearing crests adapted for a folivorous and partially frugivorous diet.
 The postcranial anatomy of Adapis suggests the taxon was adapted for climbing rather than leaping.
 For example, the femur shares many features in common with pottos and lorises, but not lemurs.
 Adapis also has a very short astragalar neck and abbreviated distal elongation of the calcaneus.
 The ankle morphology of Adapis differs from that of notharctid taxa in its abbreviated astragalar neck and reduced distal aspect of the calcaneus.
 These features are also consistent with climbing instead of leaping.